 Is Center Parcs Early Arrival Available At All Villages?

-It’s, therefore, something you could certainly add onto your booking at a later date, should you decide that it’s going to be a worthwhile investment for your party.
+It’s, therefore, something you could certainly add to your booking at a later date, should you decide that it’s going to be a worthwhile investment for your party.

 How Do You Book An Early Arrival At Center Parcs?

 Booking an early arrival at Center Parcs can be done during the booking process.
-It’ll be included as one of the selections you can add on-to your booking prior to check out.
+It’ll be included as one of the selections you can add to your booking prior to checking out.

-You can do this through the Center Parcs website, logging in using your booking details and adding on and paying for the check-in much like you would an activity (more info on that here).
+You can do this through the Center Parcs website, logging in using your booking details and adding on and paying for the check-in much like you would when booking an activity.

 However, you can also book an early arrival by contacting the Center Parcs team customer service team over the phone.
 The current phone number is 03448 267723 for all bookings made in the United Kingdom.